-Beginning the process of divorcing from someone you were married to for twenty three years is not an easy process.
+Beginning the process of divorcing from someone you were married to for twenty-three years is not an easy process.
 It is complicated by the central reason we grew apart and separated in the first place: I could no longer tamp down, suppress, compartmentalize, that I was a gay man.

 Should I select a mediator who will gently guide us through a thoughtful and respectful process or should I select someone who can quickly get the job done?
 I am under no illusion that this process will be easy.
 I think we both will struggle through mediation, challenged to handle difficult questions of fairness and distribution.

-I want to move through divorce in a reasonable amount of time but feel no need to work with someone who will make us both uncomfortable by their urgent desire to get the job done.
+I want to move through a divorce in a reasonable amount of time but feel no need to work with someone who will make us both uncomfortable by their urgent desire to get the job done.
 Respect should rule the day, not expediency.